 - Proof of payment for all applicable registration fees.

-- If the boat is homemade, additional verification pertaining to vessel identification will be needed.
+- If the boat is homemade, additional verification about vessel identification will be needed.

 The amount of money you will pay in fees to register your boat in New Hampshire will vary depending on its length.

 - If the boat is 16 feet or less (measured from bow to stern), the annual registration fee is $24.00.